Not sure what to pack for an African safari? Here’s exactly what I found useful — and what I’d skip next time.

 What kind of bag is best for African safari?

-Most Safari providers will require you to bring a soft-sided duffle bag, instead of a hard-sided wheeled suitcase.
-Soft duffle bags are much easier to fit inside the safari truck because they can squish into tight spaces.
-We pre-treated our duffels and backpacks with water-proofing spray for extra protection.
+Most safari providers want you to bring a soft-sided duffel bag instead of a hard-sided suitcase.
+Soft bags are much easier to fit into the safari vehicle because they can squeeze into tight spaces.
+We treated our duffels and backpacks with water-proofing spray for extra protection.

 Can I wear shorts in Tanzania?